 - Service: the level of service your guests experience on the day can make or break your event.
 Look for testimonials and ask questions about staff numbers, training and any standards the venue has set itself.

-- Building appeal: a point that is often over looked – an event will be more appealing in a fantastic looking venue than a drab building with unappealing architecture.
-A building with amazing architecture and spectacular internal spaces will make it easier to create buzzy invitations that excite guests and get them confirming their places.
+- Building appeal: a point that is often overlooked – an event will be more appealing in a fantastic looking venue than a drab building with unappealing architecture.
+A building with amazing architecture and spectacular internal spaces will make it easier to create buzzy invitations that excite guests and get them to confirm their places.

 Events require lots of planning, time and effort.
 Get the venue right and not only will half the job be done for you but you can sleep safer knowing that much of the minor detail, that’s so important to you, is unlikely to go wrong on the day!

-For further information on how the the team at 30 Euston Square can help you put on your perfect event, please contact us on: +44 (0)20 8453 4610 or email us at firstname.lastname@example.org.
-Alternatively, visit out Book Now page to make an enquiry.
+For further information on how the team at 30 Euston Square can help you put on your perfect event, please contact us on: +44 (0)20 8453 4610 or email us at email@example.com.
+Alternatively, visit our Book Now page to make an enquiry.